Marty (film): Production

 For the film, Esther Minciotti, Augusta Ciolli and Joe Mantell reprised their roles from the live television production.
 The screenplay changed the name of the Waverly Ballroom to the Stardust Ballroom.
 The film expanded the role of Clara, and added subplots about Marty's career, his mother, and her sister.

 Rod Steiger, who had played Marty in the teleplay, declined an offer to reprise the role after Harold Hecht and Burt Lancaster, the film's producers, demanded Steiger sign a multiple-picture commitment as a condition of retaining his role.
 Ernest Borgnine assumed the title role in Steiger's stead.

-Shooting for the film began on September 7, 1954, in The Bronx and included many aspects of the borough into the film, such as Grand Concourse, Arthur Avenue, Gun Hill Road, White Plains Road, and several Bronx subway and elevated train lines, including the Concourse, Third Avenue, White Plains Road, and Jerome Avenue lines.
+Shooting for the film began on September 7, 1954, in The Bronx and depicted many aspects of the borough, such as Grand Concourse, Arthur Avenue, Gun Hill Road, White Plains Road, and several Bronx subway and elevated train lines, including the Concourse, Third Avenue, White Plains Road, and Jerome Avenue lines.
 On-set filming took place at Samuel Goldwyn Studios on November 1, 1954.
 Bronx native Jerry Orbach made his film debut in an uncredited role as a ballroom patron.
 Chayefsky had an uncredited cameo as Leo.

 The role of Clara initially was going to be reprised by actress Nancy Marchand, later of Lou Grant and The Sopranos fame, who had portrayed the character in the television version.
 However, actress Betsy Blair was interested in playing the role and lobbied for it.
 At the time, Blair, who was married to actor Gene Kelly, had been blacklisted due to her Marxist and Communist sympathies.
 Kelly used his status as a major star with Metro-Goldwyn-Mayer and his studio connections to pressure United Artists to give Blair the role.
 Reportedly, Kelly threatened to withdraw from the film It's Always Fair Weather if Blair did not get the role of Clara.

 Mann shot the film in sixteen days and an additional three days for retakes.

 Borgnine reported that the film was intended to be partially completed and written off.
 “That way, the producers could pay themselves a salary, yet not have to show a corporate profit.”
 Fortunately, “the tax man said no. In order to do that, they had to finish the picture, show it once, and then take a loss.”